inBeat/inbeat-website/content/top-influencers/instagram/yoga/italy/rome/_index.md

 ---
-title: Top 10 Yoga Instagram Influencers In Rome In 2023
+title: Top 10 Yoga Instagram Influencers In Rome In 2024
 description: >-
-  Find top yoga Instagram influencers in Rome in 2023.
-Most popular hashtags: #yoga #italy #love #italia.
+  Find top yoga Instagram influencers in Rome in 2024.
+Most popular hashtags: #love #italy #yoga #rome.
 platform: Instagram
-hits: 13
+hits: 12
-text_top: Analyze the top-rated Instagram influencers on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform holds 13 Instagram influencers like this in Rome, Italy for you to work with.
+text_bottom: Our database has 12 Instagram influencers like this in Rome, Italy for you to collaborate.
 profiles:
   - username: "tonylupinacci"
     fullname: >-